 What are the risks of a vasectomy?

 There are hundreds of thousands of vasectomies performed every year, and most doctors consider it to be one of the safest and most effective forms of permanent birth control available.
 However, like any surgical procedure, there are risks involved with having a vasectomy.
-Complications are uncommon, but it is important that men understand the potential risks.
+Complications are very uncommon, but it is important that men understand the potential risks.

 Possible short-term side effects include: